Edward Pretty

 Edward (Ted) Pretty (born 1957, Darwin, NT, Australia), is an Australian businessman and lawyer.

+He is the current chairman of Sustainable Metal Cloud (SMC) and Firmus, two companies leading the transformation in AI infrastructure and sustainable GPU solutions.

 Education

-Pretty obtained a bachelor's degree in Arts (Economics) and First Class Honors Degree in Law.
+Pretty obtained a Bachelor's Degree in Arts (Economics) and First Class Honors Degree in Law.

 Career

 Early career

-Pretty was a Partner at Media and Telecommunications Law Firm, Gilbert & Tobin.
+Pretty was a Partner at the Media and Telecommunications Law Firm, Gilbert & Tobin.
 From there, he moved to Optus, serving as an adviser and director of Optus Communications and Optus Vision.

 Telstra

-In October 1997 Pretty was appointed managing director, International of Australia's public and largest telecommunications company Telstra.
+In October 1997 Pretty was appointed managing director of Australia's public and largest telecommunications company Telstra.

-During his time at Telstra, Pretty served in a number of roles, including head of Telstra's Convergent Business Group, and the head of Telstra Retail. and in 2003 he became group managing director of the Telstra Technology, Innovation and Products Group.
+During his time at Telstra, Pretty served in a number of roles, including head of Telstra's Convergent Business Group, and the head of Telstra Retail.
+In 2003 he became group managing director of the Telstra Technology, Innovation and Products Group.

-During his tenure at Telstra, Pretty oversaw the entry and early steps of the company in internet and online business. before resigning from Telstra in 2005.
+During his tenure at Telstra, Pretty oversaw the entry and early steps of the company in its internet and online business, before resigning from Telstra in 2005.

 Macquarie group

-In 2006, Pretty became a consultant at Macquarie Group, and continued on with the company to become executive director of Macquarie Capital.
+In 2006, Pretty became a consultant at the Macquarie Group and continued on with the company, becoming executive director of Macquarie Capital.
 He was instrumental in Macquarie's bid to build the National Broadband Network.

 Gulf finance house

-Pretty joined Gulf Finance House as CEO of Investment Capital and in December 2009, was appointed Group chief executive officer.
+Pretty joined Gulf Finance House as CEO of Investment Capital.
+In December 2009, was appointed group chief executive officer.

 Hills Limited

-On 3 September 2012, Pretty was confirmed as the group managing director of Hills Limited in association with a major restructure of the company.
-Pretty oversaw its transformation.
+On 3 September 2012, Pretty was confirmed as the group managing director of Hills Limited.
+In association with a major restructure of the company Pretty oversaw its transformation.

-With a number of South Australian universities and the SA Government and Premier Jay Weatherill, Pretty established two centres in Adelaide to foster innovation and support start-up companies.
+With a number of South Australian universities, the SA Government and Premier Jay Weatherill, Pretty established two centres in Adelaide to foster innovation and support start-up companies.

 On 27 May 2015, Pretty resigned from his position as group managing director and chief executive officer.

 Covata and Cipherpoint Limited

-On 23 December 2016, Pretty was confirmed as the managing director and CEO of Covata Limited.
-Later on Covata was renamed to Cipherpoint Limited and altered governance structure.
-Pretty moved to a part-time executive chair role.
+On 23 December 2016, Pretty was confirmed as managing director and CEO of Covata Limited.
+Later on, Covata was renamed to Cipherpoint Limited and altered its governance structure.
+Pretty then moved to part-time executive chair.

 Directorships

-Pretty was a director of ASX Listed NextDC Limited and was Advisory chairman, Australia and New Zealand of Indian IT company Tech Mahindra Group.
+Pretty was a director of ASX listed NextDC Limited and was advisory chairman, Australia and New Zealand, of Indian IT company Tech Mahindra Group.

 He was chairman and on the Board of ASX listed RP Data Limited for 8 years.
-He was chairman, Fujitsu Australia and NZ.
+He was chairman of Fujitsu Australia and NZ.